kraigb/vs-product-guide/src/pages/Cross-Platform Mobile/android_emulator.md

 Selecting **Multi-touch Input** overlays three dots on the screen.
 The two large outer dots act as touch points for pinching and zooming, and the inner dot controls the origin for the touch points.
 If you're using the emulator on a touchscreen you can use your fingers to directly interact with the emulator screen.

-### Audio Playback, Keyboard Text Input
+### Audio Playback

 The audio output by the emulated device is played back through your computer's speakers.

+### Keyboard Text Input

 When the emulator displays an on-screen keyboard, you can use your computer's keyboard to enter text directly.